FRRouting/frr/doc/developer/mgmtd-dev.rst

 :ref:`northbound` now simply generate YANG changes) will be linked directly into ``mgmtd``.

-If the operational and debug CLI commands are kept in files separate from the daemon's configuration CLI commands then no extra work is required.
+If the debug and legacy operational CLI commands are kept in files separate from the daemon's configuration CLI commands then no extra work is required.
 Otherwise some CPP #ifndef's will be required.